Title

 Republic Act No. 4653 prohibits the commercial importation of used clothing and rags in the Philippines, with violators facing penalties and the items being burned, while employers and foreign juridical persons can also be held liable for violations committed by their representatives or employees.

-Section 1 prohibits the introduction into any point in the Philippines of textile articles commonly known as used clothing and rags, with specific exceptions provided under subsections 'i', 'j', 'k', 'l', 'n', and 'v' of Section 105 of Republic Act No. 1937.
+It is unlawful to introduce into any point in the Philippines textile articles commonly known as used clothing and rags, except when imported under the specified subsections of Section 105 of Republic Act No. 1937.

-Aliens who violate this law are subject to the fine mentioned above and immediate deportation without further proceedings by any Deportation Board.
+The penalty consists of the payment of the fine and immediate deportation without any further proceedings by any Deportation Board.

-If the act is penalized by any other law, the penalties under that law are imposed in addition to those in RA 4653, along with perpetual absolute disqualification from public office.
+Yes.
+If the act committed by a public officer or employee is penalized by any other law, the penalties under that law are imposed in addition to those prescribed in RA 4653, including perpetual absolute disqualification.

-All Acts, rules, and regulations inconsistent with RA 4653 are repealed by Section 3 of this Act.
+All acts, rules and regulations inconsistent with RA 4653 are repealed.

 Analyze Cases Smarter, Faster